akkermansie/webapp-automation-project/README.md

 ##Creating the project

-Salt stack activates the virtualenv and runs django-admin.py startpoject which points at this git repo.
+Salt stack activates the virtualenv and runs django-admin.py startproject which points at this git repo.

 ##Motivation